 Our favourite waterfalls near Cairns to visit on your Cairns Waterfall Circuit

 The numbers are not by order of preference but by stop during your drive.

 1. Barron Falls

 You cannot plan your Cairns Waterfall Circuit without going to Barron Falls.
 They are one of the most famous falls in the region, and maybe even in Queensland.
 If you leave Cairns early, you may avoid the crowd.
 We were lucky to be by ourselves for a few minutes.
 But as they’re closed to the city and quite impressive, the lookout is often very busy.

 A 40-minute drive from Cairns CBD will take you to the end of Barron Falls Rd.
 The first lookout is not far from the carpark.
 A boardwalk winds down in the forest all the way to the scenic train station.
 It’s only a short and easy ten-minute walk worth doing.
-The rainforest canopy is beautiful and the views on Barron Falls at the end of the walk are much better than the first lookout.
+The rainforest canopy is beautiful and the views of Barron Falls at the end of the walk are much better than the first lookout.

 Another option is to check out Barron Falls another day as part of your Skyrail experience and not during your Cairns Waterfall Circuit drive.
 You will get a unique point of view on the gorge from up there and on the opposite side.
 If you take the Kuranda Train to get there, you will get to see another beautiful waterfall on the way, Stoney Creek Falls.
 Check out these tours: